-The Northern gannet is a large seabird, at around one meter long (3.3 ft) and with a wing span of around 1.75 meter (69 in.)
-It is mostly white with usually black wing tips.
-The bill is sharp and greyish blue, and the feet are black.
-There can be a light yellow color on the head and face depending on the season.
+DESCRIPTION: The Northern Gannet is mostly white with usually black wing tips.
+Bill is sharp and greyish blue, feet are black.
+There can be some yellow on the head and face depending on the season.
 Sexes are similar.
-The juveniles are dark brown.
+Juveniles are dark brown.
+This is a large seabird, at around one meter long (3.3 ft), with a wing span of around 1.75 meter (69 inches).

-Conservation: around 25% of the northern gannet population migrates to the Gulf of Mexico for the winter.
+CONSERVATION: Around 25% of the North American population migrates to the Gulf of Mexico for the winter.
 Since the Deepwater Horizon oil spill in 2010, there has been a decrease in the reproduction success of the Bonaventure colony.
 The northern gannet has been the most affected bird by this environmental disaster.
 The birds from that colony also have to fly longer distances (hundreds of km) to reach their feeding areas, thus exhausting them.
-In spite of this, the northern gannet is considered as a species of ‘least concern’.
+In spite of this, the northern gannet is still considered as a species of ‘least concern’.

-Two photos below of a dead Northern gannet might illustrate one of the concerns in the previous paragraph, but of course only a necropsy would determine if that bird died of emaciation.
+Two photos below of a dead northern gannet might illustrate one of the concerns in the previous paragraph, but only a necropsy would determine if that bird died of emaciation.
 As per the photographer, there was no visible sign of injury.

 NOTES: The adjective ‘Northern’ in the bird’s name implies that there is also a ‘Southern’ gannet.
 It is actually called the Australasian Gannet and is found around Australia and New Zealand.
 Conservation efforts on an island of the latter country attracted a lone male, named ‘Nigel’, who paired with a decoy bird for years before finally dying.